jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 together.

-Generation of phenotyping data was performed via `02-scripts/046-bacdive_searcher.R`, and added manually to the heatmap plots using Inkscape, which was recorded in the file `00-documentation.backup/99-Heatmap_ManualBlockDescriptions_alltaxa_minsupportmultiplier4_minprevalence4_databasent_metadata.tsv`
+Generation of phenotyping data was performed via `02-scripts.backup/046-bacdive_searcher.R`, and added manually to the heatmap plots using Inkscape, which was recorded in the file `00-documentation.backup/99-Heatmap_ManualBlockDescriptions_alltaxa_minsupportmultiplier4_minprevalence4_databasent_metadata.tsv`

+Figures can be seen in `04-analysis/screening/compositional_heatmaps.backup`

 #### Zero replacement validation